rbica787/CopyCurrentSheet/README.md

-this is a VBA code that will make multiple copies of the current worksheet
+This is a VBA code that will make multiple copies of the current worksheet